stevengharris/MarkupEditor/markupeditor-js/README.md

 The [project web site](https://stevengharris.github.io/markupeditor-base/) is a good starting point.
 The [markupeditor-base repository](https://github.com/stevengharris/markupeditor-base) comes with documentation on how to install and build.
 You should also be familiar with [Developer's Guide](https://stevengharris.github.io/markupeditor-base/guide/index.html), which explains the concepts behind markupeditor-base as well as how the Swift code interacts with the JavaScript code and vice-versa.
 To do any significant debugging or development, you will also need to understand some about [ProseMirror](https://prosemirror.net/docs/guide/) concepts.

-Just like the Swift MarkupEditor has a demos built in SwiftUI and UIKit, the markupeditor-base has a [demo](https://stevengharris.github.io/markupeditor-base/demo/index.html) built in JavaScript.
+Just like the Swift MarkupEditor has demos built in SwiftUI and UIKit, markupeditor-base has a [demo](https://stevengharris.github.io/markupeditor-base/demo/index.html) built in JavaScript.
 In the Swift MarkupEditor, you need to build a Swift demo app and deploy it to a device.
 In markupeditor-base, the demo just runs right in your browser or using node.js.
-The Swift MarkupEditor uses with a SwiftUI-based MarkupToolbar, whereas the markupeditor-base project comes with a pure JavaScript/HTML/CSS-based toolbar.
+The Swift MarkupEditor uses a SwiftUI-based MarkupToolbar, whereas the markupeditor-base project uses a pure JavaScript/HTML/CSS-based toolbar.

 The formalization of [markupeditor-base](https://github.com/stevengharris/markupeditor-base) allows the base code to be re-used beyond Swift applications.
 For example, there is a [MarkupEditor desktop application](https://github.com/stevengharris/markupeditor-desktop) built with it, as well as a [VSCode extension](https://github.com/stevengharris/markupeditor-vs).
 The contents of the [web site](https://stevengharris.github.io/markupeditor-base/) was all edited using the MarkupEditor desktop application.

-## Working With The Swift MarkupEditor and markupeditor-base
+## Working with the Swift MarkupEditor and markupeditor-base

 Working with the markupeditor-base JavaScript code requires you to have node.js/npm installed.
 You can of course use whatever development tools you're comfortable with.
 I use VSCode for the markupeditor-base development and Xcode for Swift development.